 Let your doctor know if you are pregnant or breastfeeding.

-You may need to have regular blood tests to make sure that your blood counts, kidney and liver function are normal while you are being treated with Sulfasalazine.
-Your doctor will advise you about how often you need to have these blood tests.
+- Routine tests (e.g. complete blood count, urine test, liver and renal function) may be done while you are being treated with this medicine.
+Your doctor will advise you about how often you need to have these tests.

-Sulfasalazine may cause any of the following side effects: headache, dizziness, diarrhoea, nausea, vomiting, stomach discomfort, loss of appetite, depression, insomnia, skin rash and fever.
+Sulfasalazine may cause any of the following side effects: headache, dizziness, ringing in the ears, cough, nausea, vomiting, diarrhoea, stomach pain or discomfort, indigestion, loss of appetite, joint pain, and difficulty sleeping.